Perched dramatically at the tip of Tillamook Head, Ecola State Park is one of the most scenic and wild state parks on the Oregon coast.

 Hug Point

 With a waterfall cascading over the rocks and deep-sea caves carved into the cliffs, Hug Point is a fascinating place to explore.
-The state recreation site used to be an old stagecoach route that ran right along be beach and was used before the highway was put in.
+The state recreation site used to be an old stagecoach route that ran right along the beach and was used before the highway was put in.

 A walk along the beach will not disappoint, with stunning views and burnt-colored cliffs to admire.
 Depending on how far you walk, you may catch a glimpse of Haystack Rock in the distance.
-Explore the tide pools along the way, which are often teeming with marine life.
-Just be aware of the tides when you visit.

 READ MORE: Your Guide to Hug Point State Recreation Site